mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 <a name="0"></a>
-# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Lecture 5
+# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 5
 ## June 13, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Previous](1979-06-12-Fukanzazengi-Lecture4#0) –